-With a family in tow, I take into consideration safety and ease of entertainment possibilities of places to go on vacation.
+With a family in tow, I take into consideration the safety and ease of entertainment possibilities of places to go on vacation.
 I felt that the location of the Westgate Myrtle Beach was just perfect.
-It’s not in the more densely populated boardwalk promenade area, yet there is plenty to do within walking distance.
+It’s not in the more densely populated beach boardwalk promenade area, yet there is plenty to do within walking distance.
 I didn’t find the area to be loud or people up all hours of the night.

 We had a lot of fun stopping in the beach shops as my kids love to check out all the neat trinkets and t-shirts and hats.
 It was a great way to spend the afternoon.